NO SAFE THRESHOLD OF FLUORIDE IN WATER

 The NTP is the Go-To agency when the US Government want to review any “agents of concern”.
 It does the most serious scientific analysis to identify if there are any toxic or biological effects caused by that agent.

-Ministry of Health have not reviewed May 2023 Draft
+Ministry of Health have not reviewed the NTP Review since the 2020 Draft.

 Rotorua District Council requested a response to the National Toxicology Program review.
 On 18 July 2023, the Ministry of Health responded with this letter.
 The Ministry of Health did not provide an answer to the concerns of the Council with regards to the NTP review.
 MoH say they have only considered developments up to June 2021 and is still relying on the outdated 2014 New Zealand Report.